Canning Cherry Tomatoes (Two Simple Ways!)

 Adding citric acid and boiling water to the jars of cherry tomatoes.

-Wait until the water in the water bath canner is boiling and you are ready to process your raw pack tomatoes before you add the boiling water to each jar.
-Make sure to leave about 1/2 inch of headspace.
+Tip: wait until the water in the water bath canner is boiling and you are ready to process your raw pack tomatoes before you add the boiling water to each jar.
+This way the temperature of the jars and the water in the canner is similar.

 Jars of raw pack cherry tomatoes ready for processing.